 Join the SHRS Innovation Challenge

-Working with the University’s Innovation Institute, SHRS is holding its first innovation challenge in which faculty, staff, and students will compete for funds to assist with the translation of technology.
+Working with the University’s Innovation Institute, SHRS' innovation challenge allows faculty, staff and students to compete for funds to assist with the translation of technology.
 The challenge is a multi-step process involving an educational program and development activities.
 We are leveraging the knowledge and experience of Pitt’s Innovation Institute to conduct the challenge.
-Interested?
-Learn more during one of our Information Sessions: